zaiisao/Documentation/en/Real-time-Messaging/product_rtm.md

 ## Features

-The Agora RTM SDK provides the following features:
+The RTM SDK has the following features:

 <table border="1" width="100%">
   <tr>